tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 # Nonna's Kitchen Backend

+## Developer User Stories
+### Profiles
++ As a developer using Nonna's Kitchen backend to build applications, I want to fetch a list of profiles so that I can display them to the user in my application.
++ As a developer using Nonna's Kitchen backend to build applications, I want to fetch the data from one profile so that I can display it to the user for them to edit.
++ As a developer using Nonna's Kitchen backend to build applications, I want and endpoint to modify profile data so that I can provide profile editing features to end users.
++ As a developer using Nonna's Kitchen backend to build applications, I want to fetch profile data with permissions so that I protect sensitive user data from exposure and compromise.

 # Database Design
 ## Models
 The **User** model is an extension of the **AbstractUser** model from Django authorization app.
 The reason for doing so is to make it easier to customize the User model should the need arize.
 In Django, it is exceedingly difficult, if not impossible, to modify the User object in the middle of a project without resetting the database.
 Using a custom model from the start, even if unmodified, should make future changes much less painful.